jmejia8/bilevel-optimization-references/config.md

 author = "Jesús Mejía"
 author_twitter = "https://twitter.com/_jmejia"
 mintoclevel = 2
-sitename = "Bilevel Optimization" siteinfo = "References"
+sitename = "Bilevel Optimization Bibliography" siteinfo = "Thousands of bibliographic references on bi-level optimization.
+Bi-level optimization consists of solving an optimization problem with another optimization problem as a constraint." keywords = "bibliography, references,bilevel optimization" domain = "repository.bi-level.org"

 # Add here files or directories that should be ignored by Franklin, otherwise